MartinFortuna/mrw-restaurant/README.md

 ### Existing Features:

-- Well layed out home page with pleasing colors.
+- Well laid out home page with pleasing colors.
 - Hamburger navigation across all devices for easy navigation.
-- Login icon and registration button that transform into logout button once user is authenticated.
+- Login icon and registration button that transforms into a logout button once the user is authenticated.
 - Role-based login and current login state is reflected to the user.
-- Users are not permitted to access restricted content or functionality prior to role-based login.
+- Users are not permitted to access restricted content or functionality before role-based login.
-- Create, read and edit funcionality for reservations on regular user UX.
+- Create, read, and edit functionality for reservations on regular user UX.
 - View, edit, and delete Profile functionality for regular users.
-- Better admin user UX with using Django's admin interface, also for consistency.
+- Better admin user UX by using Django's admin interface, also for consistency.
-- Accept or deny booking requests funcionality on admin user UX.
+- Accept or deny booking requests functionality on admin user UX.
 - Edit and delete functionality for Profile on regular user UX.
 - Reservation request status(pending, accepted, rejected).
 - Nav bar links that change according to user type authentication.
-- Contact page with opening hours, send email funcionality and contact details.
+- Contact page with opening hours, send email functionality, and contact details.
 - Menu page.
 - Footer with social media links.
 - Custom 404 page.